 We will offer three Thomas L. Petty Fellow Travel Awards in the amount of $1,000 each to three female and under-represented minority fellows whose abstracts have been accepted for podium presentations.

 NOTE: Time limitations do not allow all submitted abstracts to be presented.
 In the past, about one third of the submitted abstracts were accepted for podium presentations or poster sessions based on evaluation by a Selection Committee.
-All investigators will be notified on or near March 31, 2021 about acceptance of their abstracts.
+All investigators will be notified in July, 2021 about acceptance of their abstracts.

 Americans with Disabilities Act Statement: Please indicate if you have any need for auxiliary aids or special assistance services.

 ARDS in the 21st Century: New Insights into Clinical and Mechanistic Heterogeneity

 September 20-23, 2021